 I am leaving this note to notify you that I would like to meet with you at your earliest convenience.
 I would like to discuss with you what disciplinary action you plan to take to alleviate the harassment.
 I can be reached on my cell phone at 555-5252.

-If you still do not get anywhere, start moving up the ladder.
+If you still don't get anywhere, start moving up the ladder.
 Go to the school superintendent.
-Address this the same way you approached your principal.
-Write it all down in a letter, but talk to the superintendent directly.
+Address this the same way you approached your principal and write it all down in a letter, but talk to the superintendent directly.
 Insist that the superintendent take immediate action to alleviate the problem.

 In case that still gets you nowhere, go to the school board.
 You may want to bring members of the PTA with you to emphasize the safety concern for all of the children.
 Keep in mind the nature of a sexual harassment claim against a child, and be sensitive to that.
 You don't want to appear as though you are attacking or defaming the child.
 Informing the personnel of the details of the problem is enough.
 You can leave names out of it until it is asked of you.